TERI School of Advanced Studies

-The TERI School of Advanced Studies (TERI) is a higher education institute in New Delhi, India which specializes in the field of sustainable development.
+The TERI School of Advanced Studies (TERI SAS) is a higher education institute in South West Delhi, India which specializes in the field of sustainable development.
 It was established in 1998 by The Energy and Resources Institute.
 In 1999, the TERI School of Advanced Studies was granted the 'Deemed to be University' status by the Indian University Grants Commission.

-The School started functioning from its campus, located in Vasant-Kunj, New Delhi in 2008 and offers Masters and PhD programs.
+The School started functioning from its campus, located in Vasant-Kunj, South West Delhi in 2008 and offers Masters and PhD programs.
 It has started work on developing a new campus at Hyderabad, Telangana in southern India.

 With effect from 2023, the School has started Under-Graduate (UG) programs also including B.Sc.
 Data Science.

 Campus

 The TERI School of Advanced Studies is situated at Plot No. 10, Institutional Area, in a modern green building.
 The campus was inaugurated by the President of India, Pratibha Devisingh Patil, on 11 September 2008.
 While inaugurating the green campus, the president observed that it was "an exemplary example of combining traditional values of conservation and preservation of energy while building a state of the art campus."
-The university puts its theory into practice by building an energy-efficient campus showcasing the concept of modern green buildings.
-Besides an innovative, energy-saving architectural design, the building is equipped with a number of other technologies that help reduce the energy consumption by 60% and potable water use by 25%.
+The campus is designed as a green building.
+According to the institution, its design features reduce energy consumption by about 60% and potable water use by about 25%.
 The campus is equipped with three types of cooling systems: the Earth Air Tunnel (EAT), Variable Refrigerant Volume System (VRV) and Thermal Mass Storage (TMS).
-The EAT used in the hostel block uses the heat sink property of the earth to maintain comfortable temperatures inside the building, saving up to 50% energy as compared to the conventional system.
+The Earth Air Tunnel used in the hostel block uses the heat-sink property of the earth to regulate indoor temperatures, reportedly reducing energy use by up to 50% compared with conventional systems.

 Before moving into the Vasant Kunj campus, the university was housed in the Darbari Seth block of India Habitat Centre from 1998 to 2008.

 Centers and departments

-TERI SAS has six different departments and two centres: